-Whether the learning activities take place during paid working hours is an indicator of the role of life-long learning in the labour market
+Whether the learning activities take place during paid working hours is an indicator of the role of lifelong learning in the labour market, and in particular, of the role of employers as its providers.

 - This variable informs on the support to the course by the employer.
-It refers to the degree that the activity takes place during paid working hours meaning that the working hours are used to attend the activity instead of working.
-It also includes the case of where a number of working hours are being replaced by learning activity even if the activity itself takes place outside normal working time of the respondent. - ➤ If the learning activity takes place outside normal working time and the respondent has received payment for the hours or additional leisure hours, the activity should be coded as during paid working hours. - The answer should only reflect the participation in the course itself and not homework. - > For self employed normal working time instead of paid hours should be taken into account. - ➤ Contributing family workers (those workers who hold a 'self-employment' job in a market-oriented establishment operated by a related person living in the same household), who cannot be regarded as partners, voluntary social workers and others working without being paid but attending a course within that area should be coded as "4: Only outside paid hours", as there are no paid working hours. - ➤ If a person attends a long course (within the reference period) and does not have a job all the time of the course, there will be two periods of the course: the period where the person is in job and the period where the person is not in job.
+It refers to the degree that the activity takes place during paid working hours meaning that the working hours are used to attend the learning activity instead of working.
+It also includes the cases where a number of working hours are being replaced by learning activity even if the main activity takes place outside normal working time of the respondent. - ➤ If the learning activity takes place outside normal working time and the respondent has received payment for the hours or additional leisure hours, the activity should be coded as during paid working hours. - The answer should only reflect the participation in the course itself and not homework. - ➤ For self-employed, normal working time instead of paid hours should be taken into account. - Family workers (who hold a 'self-employment' job in a market-oriented establishment operated by a related person living in the same household and who cannot be regarded as partners), voluntary social workers and others working without being paid but attending a course within that area should be coded as "4: Only outside paid hours", as there are no paid working hours. - If a person attends a long course (within the reference period) and does not have a job all the time of the course, there will be two periods of the course: the period where the person is in job and the period where the person is not in job.
 The answer and coding should reflect the situation in the longest period of the course (again within the reference period).

-HATLEVEL - Col 137/138
+HATLEVEL - Col 197/199 (moved from Col 137/138)